crfloresc/profeco/README.md

 ## Setup

-You can run the code by installing dependencies with
+You can run the services by installing dependencies with

 ``` bash
 npm i